cosmicdan/java-native-benchmark/README.md

 2. call native method `GetSystemTime` passing the allocated memory
 3. extract and return the value from the field `wSecond`

-In a separate benchmark I measured performance of the native call only  (item 2).
+~~In a separate benchmark I measured performance of the native call only  (item 2).~~ … this information is no longer relevant.
+Refer to "Types of Benchmarks" above.

 **JNI**
 JNI is a Java's standard way to call native code present in JDK since its early versions.
 JNI requires building a native stub as an adapter between Java and native library, so is considered low-level.
 Helper tools have been developed in order to automate and simplify native stub generation.
 Here I used [JavaCpp](https://github.com/bytedeco/javacpp), the project is known for prebaking Java wrappers around high-performant C/C++ libraries such as OpenCV and ffmpeg.